Real Estate Brokerage and Agency Law and the Ohio Division Of Real Estate

 To properly perfect such an interest, an Affidavit must be timely recorded and must include the name of the broker who has the lien and the broker’s license number, the name of the owner of the lien property, a legal description of the property, the amount for which the lien is claimed, and the date and a summary of the written contract on which the lien is based.
 It is of the utmost importance that an affidavit is properly drafted and recorded or else the affidavit will be subject to weaknesses upon enforcement.

-Ohio real estate brokers who are faced with a potential broker’s lien situation should consult with an Ohio real estate broker attorney to discuss the likelihood of success and the critical timelines that much watched.
-Contact Mike Neiman today should you have any questions that require immediate attention.
+Ohio real estate brokers who are faced with a potential broker’s lien situation should consult with an Ohio real estate broker attorney to discuss the likelihood of success and the critical timelines that are much watched.